Some Fundamental Theorems in Mathematics

 \section{Jordan curve theorem}

-A {\bf closed curve} in the image of a continuous map $\mathbb{T} \to \mathbb{R}^2$.
-It is called {\bf simple}, if this map is injective.
-One then calls the map an {\bf embedding} and the image a {\bf topological 1-sphere} or a {\bf Jordan curve}.
-The {\bf Jordan curve theorem} deals with simple closed curves $S$ in the two-dimensional plane. \satz{ A simple closed curve divides the plane into two regions. }
+A {\bf closed curve} in the image of a continuous map $r: \mathbb{T} \to \mathbb{R}^2$.
+It is called {\bf simple}, if this map $r$ is injective.
+One then calls the map an {\bf embedding} and the image a {\bf topological 1-sphere}, meaning that it is homeomorphic to the standard circle $x^2+y^2=1$ in $\mathbb{R}^2$.
+The image is then called a {\bf Jordan curve}.
+The {\bf Jordan curve theorem} deals with such simple closed curves $S$ in the two-dimensional plane. \satz{ A simple closed curve divides the plane into two regions. }

 The Jordan curve theorem is due to Camille Jordan.
 His proof \cite{Jordan} was objected at first \cite{Kline42} but rehabilitated in \cite{HalesJordanProof}.
 The theorem can be strengthened, a {\bf theorem of Schoenflies} tells that each of the two regions is homeomorphic to the disk $\{ (x,y) \in \mathbb{R}^2 \; | \; x^2+y^2 <1 \}$.
 In the smooth case, it is even possible to extend the map to a diffeomorphism in the plane.
 In higher dimensions, one knows that an embedding of the $(d-1)$ dimensional sphere in a $\mathbb{R}^d$ divides space into two regions.
 This is the {\bf Jordan-Brouwer} separation theorem.
-It is no more true in general that the two parts are homeomorphic to $\{ x \in \mathbb{R}^d \; | \;|x| <1 \}$: a counter example is the {\bf Alexander horned sphere} which is a topological 2-sphere but where the unbounded component is not simply connected and so not homeomorphic to the complement of a unit ball.
+It is no more true in general that the two parts are homeomorphic to $\{ x \in \mathbb{R}^d \; | \;|x| <1 \}$: a counter example is the {\bf Alexander horned sphere} which is a topological $2$-sphere but where the unbounded component is not simply connected and so not homeomorphic to the complement of a unit ball.
 See \cite{Bredon}.